gem5 v24.0.0.0

 Create a new mapping for the heap region.
 We only create a mapping for the extra memory that is requested so we do not create a situation where there can be overlapping mappings in the regions.

 Since we do not track the type of the region and we also do not coalesce the regions together, we can create a fragmented set of heap regions.
-To resolve this, we keep the furthest point ever mapped by the _endBrkPoint field.

 Check if existing mappings impede the expansion of brk expansion.
 If brk cannot expand, it must return the original, unmodified brk address and should not modify the mappings here.